zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/learning-and-development.md

 {{< youtube "CH-NHoBOeho?start=609" >}}

-*In the Traction Conference [video](https://youtu.be/CH-NHoBOeho) above, GitLab co-founder and CEO Sid Sijbrandij shares how onboarding works within an all-remote setting with Frederic Lardinois of [TechCrunch](https://techcrunch.com).*
+*In the Traction Conference [video](https://youtu.be/CH-NHoBOeho) above, GitLab co-founder Sid Sijbrandij shares how onboarding works within an all-remote setting with Frederic Lardinois of [TechCrunch](https://techcrunch.com).*

 At a high level, this is how new team members are onboarded at GitLab.